 •The court will verify the authenticity of the certificate

-•You can expect your certificate the NEXT BUSINESS day by 5:00 P.M. (mountain time)
+•You can expect your certificate the NEXT BUSINESS day by 10:30am Central Time

 The Texas Department of Licensing and Regulation is hoping a new instructional video will help citizens understand how to interact with law enforcement at traffic stops.